pulumi/pulumi/developer-docs/architecture/type-system.md

 - [`Archive`](#assets-and-archives), which represents a map from strings to `Asset`s or `Archive`s
 - [`ResourceReference`](#resource-references), which represents a reference to a resource
+- `Tuple<T0, T1, ...
+TN>`, which represents a tuple of heterogenously-typed values.
+Note
+  that this type mainly exists for the purpose of writing the signature for [`all`].
 - `Array<T>`, which represents a numbered sequence of values of a particular type
 - `Map<T>`, which represents an unordered mapping from strings to values of a particular type